 The preparation of financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and related disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Critical estimates include product returns reserve percentages and inputs used to determine stock-based compensation expense and the fair value of financial instruments, such as the Economic Rights and other liabilities measured at fair value.
+Critical estimates include inputs used to determine stock-based compensation expense and the fair value of financial instruments and other liabilities measured at fair value.
 Cyclacel reviews its estimates on an ongoing basis.
 The estimates are based on historical experience and on various other assumptions that the Company believes to be reasonable under the circumstances.
 Actual results may differ from these estimates.
 Cyclacel believes the judgments and estimates required by the following accounting policies to be significant in the preparation of the Company's consolidated financial statements.